Chasing medals must wait for Minnesota's Olympic hopefuls

 Smith said USA Wrestling has committed to supporting its athletes for the time being, but he isn't entirely sure how to fund another year of training, especially with the economic downturn generated by the pandemic.
 Chuck Aoki, a Minneapolis native with two Paralympic medals in wheelchair rugby, said many athletes will face that issue.

-“I’m able to piece it together with a lot of things I’m doing, but it will be challenging,” said Aoki, who will keep training toward 2021.
-“That extra year that people weren’t anticipating is going to make it tougher.
-The [U.S. Olympic and Paralympic Committee)] has always been good at getting the resources we need, but this year is so different.”
+"I'm able to piece it together with a lot of things I'm doing, but it will be challenging," said Aoki, who will keep training toward 2021.
+"That extra year that people weren't anticipating is going to make it tougher.
+The [U.S. Olympic and Paralympic Committee] has always been good at getting the resources we need, but this year is so different."

 Dixon, too, will push on to 2021.
 It's been a long wait already; she tore a knee ligament in 2016, missing a chance to compete at the Rio Games, and has been looking forward to Tokyo since then.